BersisSe/feather/README.md

 If you like Feather:
 - ⭐ Star it on [GitHub](https://github.com/BersisSe/feather)
 - Share it on Reddit, HN, or Discord
-- Build something and show us!
+- Build something and show up!

 ---